Controversies surrounding GoDaddy: Namecheap rivalry

-On December 11, 2011, rival domain name registrar Namecheap claimed that GoDaddy was in violation of ICANN rules by providing incomplete information in order to hinder the protest moves of domain names from GoDaddy to Namecheap, an accusation which GoDaddy denied, claiming that it was following its standard business practice to prevent WHOIS abuse.
+On December 11, 2011, Namecheap, a rival domain name registrar, claimed that GoDaddy was in violation of ICANN rules by providing incomplete information in order to hinder the protest moves of domain names from GoDaddy to Namecheap, an accusation which GoDaddy denied, claiming that it was following its standard business practice to prevent WHOIS abuse.
 GoDaddy still maintains the strict policy of 60-day lock in inter-registrar domain transfers, if there was a change in registrant information.
 Many other registrars are giving an option for their customers to opt out from this 60-day lock as per the ICANN Policy which states: "The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant, provided, however, that the Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request".

 At this time GoDaddy does allow customers who update their domain contact information to opt-out of the 60-day lock upon verification.